Catherine de' Medici: Queen of France

 Henry allowed Catherine almost no political influence as queen.
-Although she sometimes acted as regent during his absences from France, her powers were strictly nominal.
-Henry gave the Château of Chenonceau, which Catherine had wanted for herself, to Diane de Poitiers, who took her place at the centre of power, dispensing patronage and accepting favours.
+Although she sometimes acted as regent during his absences from France, her formal powers were strictly nominal.
+Henry even gave the Château of Chenonceau, which Catherine had wanted for herself, to his mistress Diane de Poitiers instead, who took her place at the center of power, dispensing patronage and accepting favors.
 The imperial ambassador reported that in the presence of guests, Henry would sit on Diane's lap and play the guitar, chat about politics, or fondle her breasts.
 Diane never regarded Catherine as a threat.
 She even encouraged the king to spend more time with Catherine and sire more children.

 In 1556, Catherine nearly died giving birth to twin daughters, Jeanne and Victoire.
 Surgeons saved her life by breaking the legs of Jeanne, who died in her womb.
 The surviving daughter, Victoire, died seven weeks later.
 Because their birth very nearly cost Catherine her life, the king's physician advised the king that there should be no more children; therefore, Henry II stopped visiting his wife's bedroom and spent all his time with his longtime mistress, Diane de Poitiers.
 Catherine had no more children.

-Henry's reign also saw the rise of the Guise brothers, Charles, who became a cardinal, and Henry's boyhood friend Francis, who became Duke of Guise.
+Henry's reign enabled the rise of the Guise brothers, Charles, who became a cardinal, and Henry's boyhood friend Francis, both of whom became Duke of Guise.
 Their sister Mary of Guise had married James V of Scotland in 1538 and was the mother of Mary, Queen of Scots.
 At the age of five and a half, Mary was brought to the French court, where she was promised to the Dauphin, Francis.
 Catherine brought her up with her own children at the French court, while Mary of Guise governed Scotland as her daughter's regent.